 - 3. When using COM heartbeat, click Type column cell and select COM.
 Click Server name column cell and select or enter COM device.
 For the server not using COM heartbeat, set blank to Server name column cell. - 4.
 When using DISK heartbeat, click Type column cell and select DISK.
 Click Server name column cell and select or enter disk device.
 For the server not using DISK heartbeat, set blank to Server name column cell. - 5.
+When using BMC heartbeat, click a cell in the Type column and then select BMC.
+Then, click the corresponding cell in the server name cell, and enter the IP address of BMC.
+For a server that does not use BMC heartbeat, leave the cell in the server name column blank. - 6.
 For a communication route used for data mirroring communication for mirror disk resources (mirror disk connect), click a cell in the MDC column, and then select the mirror disk connect name (mdc1 to mdc16) assigned to the communication route.
-Select Not Used for communication routes not used for data mirroring communication. - 6.
+Select Not Used for communication routes not used for data mirroring communication. - 7.
 Click Next.